PolymerLabs/arcs/intellij-plugin/README.md

 1) Install IntelliJ

-2) Install plugin: Grammar-Kit
+2) Install plugin: Grammar-Kit, which will generate a set of contextual actions when IntelliJ opens *.bnf files and *.flex files.

 3) From IntelliJ, import this directory as a Gradle Project.

-4) Run Tools->Generate Parser Code on Arcs.bnf.
+4) Open Arcs.bnf, click Tools->Generate Parser Code.
+Then open Arcs.flex,

-5) Run Tools->Run JFlex Generator on Arcs.flex.

-6) Start developing with the instructions from https://www.jetbrains.org/intellij/sdk/docs/reference_guide/custom_language_support.html.
+click Tools->Run JFlex Generator.
+After this, you will see generated codes under src/main/gen.

+5) Open the *Gradle* subpanel from the right side panel.
+You will see a set of Gradle actions:
 - Use :runIde to start another IntelliJ instance to test the plugin.
 - Use :buildPlugin to build the shippable version of the plugin which will be located under build/distributions.

+6) Start developing with the instructions from https://www.jetbrains.org/intellij/sdk/docs/reference_guide/custom_language_support.html.